BadenLab/LED-Zappelin/Instruction Manual/README.md

 <img src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Images/Fig5.png">

+a) Rendering of the stimulator box 3D files set here by default for 4 LED channels and 4 proxy LEDs. b) Rendering of the fully mounted stimulator with all PCBs and components tightly fitting their respective space.

 The PCB is screwed to the “Bottom” part of the box by using M3 screws and nuts.
 The potentiometer board adjusts itself with the “Back” part of the box, and the trimmers should adapt to their respective holes exactly.
 All part should fit tightly together and are maintained together by 4 M3*50mm socket screws.